DCC-EX/dcc-ex.github.io/docs/about/contributing/development.rst

 Bug fixes, features, and releases
 ==================================

-As mentioned earlier, we expect contributors to follow Git best practises when working on our various repositories.
+As mentioned earlier, we expect contributors to follow Git best practices when working on our various repositories.

 * When working on new features or bug fixes, create a branch.
 * Commit and publish regularly.